 A great example of this in action is how a multinational tire manufacturer consolidated its multiple databases and systems into a single Salesforce platform, across sales, service, marketing, and commerce.

 Creating a single view of the customer helped the organisation save more than $1 million in digital marketing spend annually and more than triple its speed to market.

 3. Find more efficient ways to achieve your goals, despite shifting budgets

-For example, 43% of marketers spend a week or more every month preparing data — that’s time that could be better spent developing and executing resilient marketing strategies.
+For example, 43% of marketers spend a week or more every month preparing data from marketing analytics software — that’s time that could be better spent developing and executing more resilient marketing strategies.
 To remain agile as marketing budgets shift, you can:

 - Automate time-consuming, error-prone tasks like Excel-based data integration and reporting, so your team is free to focus on bigger problems

-- Identify strategies to scale personalization efforts, like using AI to tailor newsletter content to each reader, improving campaign effectiveness
+- Identify strategies to scale personalisation efforts, like using AI to tailor newsletter content to each reader, improving campaign effectiveness

 - Hold a call with your marketing team to identify bottlenecks like requiring IT to make basic changes to campaigns, so you can improve speed of campaign execution